-While attending NCSU studying aerospace engineering, I bought a 10 speed bike to get around.
+While attending NCSU studying Aerospace Engineering, I bought a 10 speed bike to get around.
 I became fascinated with pedal-powered transportation, and set out on a mission to save the planet from the internal combustion engine.
 I rode bikes everywhere I went, and even gave up driving for 10 years.
 Every chance I got, I was working on a bicycle.
-In the early 70s I got a job at the local bike shop.
+In the early 70's I got a job at the local bike shop.
 I was obsessed with bikes.
 I lived, ate, & slept bicycles.
 Although I only made $1.65 per hour, I was being paid to have fun.
-What a scam I thought, aerospace engineering began to look like very dull life.
+What a scam, I thought; Aerospace Engineering began to look like very dull life.

-After working at several bikes shops as a mechanic, I moved up the food chain to head mechanic and manager.
+After working at several bike shops as a mechanic, I moved up the food chain to head mechanic and manager.
 After I helped open several shops for other people, I felt it was time to go at it alone.
 In 1974 I opened Cycle Logic with $500.
-The location was a small house on Hillsborough St. Thelivingroom was the display area and the repair shop.
+The location was a small house on Hillsborough St. The living room was the display area and the repair shop.
 Spare bedrooms were used for storage of repairs and new bikes.
-Yes I lived in the same house!
+Yes, I lived in the same house!
 People laughed when they saw us eating at the kitchen table.
 At first I made only $20 per week.
 The pressure to get a “real job” and give up this idea came from family and friends.
 Many competitors laughed at my little shop and told me how they would put me out of business.
 They are no longer in business, Cycle Logic is still here!